 3-4 stems of broccolini chopped

-8 mushrooms cut in slices
+8 cup mushrooms cut in slices

-2 bok choys chopped
+2 baby bok choy chopped

 2 servings of vermicelli rice noodles